EtimGeorge/solutionenergylimited/python-agents/README.md

 ### Step 1: Build the Knowledge Base

-This is a one-time step that needs to be re-run only when the content of the main website changes.
-This script scrapes the website files, generates embeddings, and creates the `faiss_index.bin` file used by the Customer Service Agent.
+This is a one-time step that needs to be re-run only when the knowledge base content changes.
+This script processes files from the `second-kb` and `third-kb` directories, generates embeddings, and creates the `faiss_index.bin` file used by the Customer Service Agent.

 ```sh
 python cs_agent/build_kb.py